 Dr. Adams is the co-author — with the late Chumash healer Cecilia Garcia — of the groundbreaking book, Healing with Medicinal Plants of the West: Cultural and Scientific Basis for Their Use.
 The book can be purchased beforehand at that link and will also be available for purchase and signing at the event.

-As an Associate Professor of Pharmacology at the prestigious University of Southern California, Dr. Adams has been teaching pharmacy students, medical students, doctors and other healthcare professionals for over 25 years while researching the natural pharmaceutical compounds in native plants.
+As an Associate Professor of Pharmacology at the University of Southern California for 32 years, Dr. Adams taught pharmacy students, medical students, doctors and other healthcare professionals while researching the natural pharmaceutical compounds in native plants.
 He has over 200 publications.

 Running parallel with his academic career, Dr. Adams has worked with the Chumash people since 1998 and studied Chumash healing with Cecilia Garcia for almost 15 years.
-In addition to their book, they wrote 30 journal articles together.
+In addition to a book they co-wrote, they collaborated on 30 journal articles.
 Jim is now the carrier of the healing knowledge passed to him by his teacher.

 “Humans have used plant medicines ever since humans came into existence, about 200,000 years ago,” Dr. Adams explains in Healing with Medicinal Plants.
 “That means that our ancestors experienced an intense natural selection.
 Those who responded to plant medicines survived and passed their genes on.
 We are the products of this natural selection.
 Our bodies are designed to respond to plant medicines.”

 Here is an excellent 2017 article about Dr. Adams from USCStorySpace.com: “A Scientist’s Calling to Practice Chumash Healing.”

 Please note: This workshop will go on RAIN OR SHINE with the exception of a heavy downpour in the morning and/or a 100% chance of heavy rain that day.
 If weather prevents the morning walk, a slideshow will present the plants.
 No dogs or smoking, please.